ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 ## Modifying, exporting, and deleting personal data
 {: #managing_personal_data}

 Regardless of what type of IBM Cloud account is used, if you have rights to the objects in the account, you can modify, export, and delete them.
-Before you make changes, coordinate with other users to make sure that you don't unecessarily modify or delete data.
+Before you make changes, coordinate with other users to make sure that you don't unnecessarily modify or delete data.

 Before you delete data from an account, determine whether it is a personal account or a corporate individual account.